filip-rupniewski/filip-rupniewski.github.io/programs/pytacz4/README.md

 ## Required Packages

-- VLC (for sound, if desired)
-- ffmpeg (for sound, if desired in windows)
 - Python 3
 - Python libraries (installable via pip):
     - `unidecode`
     - `Levenshtein`
     - `pygame`
-    - `pyttsx3` (for text-to-speech conversion, required only for the GUI version and without internet access)
+    - `pyttsx3` (for text-to-speech conversion, required only for the GUI version and no internet connection)
     - `gTTS` (for text-to-speech conversion, required only for the GUI version)

 ## Installation:
 For Windows:

 Download all the files.
 Install Python, e.g. from the Microsoft Store.
 Then, open Command Prompt (`Win + R → type cmd → Enter`) and run:

 ```Command Prompt